harvard-lil/scoop/README.md

   --run-site-specific-behaviors <bool>                   Should Scoop run site-specific capture behaviors? (via: browsertrix-behaviors) (choices: "true", "false", default: "true")
   --headless <bool>                                      Should Chrome run in headless mode? (choices: "true", "false", default: "true")
   --user-agent-suffix <string>                           If provided, will be appended to Chrome's user agent. (default: "") --blocklist <string>                                   If set, replaces Scoop's default list of url patterns and IP ranges Scoop should not capture.
-Coma-separated.
+Comma-separated.
 Example: "/https?://localhost/,0.0.0.0/8,10.0.0.0".
   --intercepter <string>                                 ScoopIntercepter class to be used to intercept network exchanges. (default: "ScoopProxy")
   --proxy-host <string>                                  Hostname to be used by Scoop's HTTP proxy. (default: "localhost") --proxy-port <string>                                  Port to be used by Scoop's HTTP proxy. (default: 9000)